RemyAllegro/CBR-PNK-CSB/README.md

-# CBR+PNK System
-Shout out to Kiszu for his implementation of [CBR+PNK for Foundry](https://github.com/P4NTY/CBR-PNK-FOUNDRY)

 # CBR+PNK for FoundryVTT
 This is my implementation of the [CBR+PNK](https://emanoelmelo.itch.io/cbrpnk-core) system by Emanoel Melo for use with [Custom System Builder](https://gitlab.com/custom-system-builder/custom-system-builder) for FoundryVTT

+# Other Implementation
+Shout out to Kiszu for his implementation of [CBR+PNK for Foundry](https://github.com/P4NTY/CBR-PNK-FOUNDRY)

 # Usage
 1. Create a world with Custom System Builder (manifest url: https://gitlab.com/custom-system-builder/custom-system-builder/-/raw/main/system.json)